karma9874/CTF-Writeups/Dark-PreCTF/Web-2.md

 On accessing `/robots.txt` and a little bit of scrolling xD we see there is some PRIVATE KEY

-So we have the private key now then we can build a token a apply the signature to it.
-I used nodejs jsonwebtoken to do that stuff
+So we have the private key now then we can build a token and apply the signature to it.
+I used nodejs jsonwebtoken to do this stuff

 ```
 const jwt = require('jsonwebtoken')